sharu725/warmhut/portfolio.md

         <h1><span class = 'colorful'>Our Projects</span></h1>
         <div class = 'half'>
         <p>We are proud to have worked with several businesses within the region
-            to establish a digital foothold.
+            .
 We believe our vast clientele speaks volume of our ability to enable your business leverage on the potential of the web.
         </p>